Don’t forget your goals

 Not all companies sell their products or services online.
 Most B2B companies have a more complex sales process where more communication is needed.
 For most B2B sites the goal of the SEO is to generate leads for the business.

 Here it is important that you know how much a lead is worth.
-To calculate this you need to know how many leads is needed generate one actual customer and how much profit a customer on average brings you.
+To calculate this you need to know how many leads are needed to generate one actual customer and how much profit a customer on average brings you.

 Not all sites have something to sell.
 Government sites, like the tax authorities, have a different kind of purpose.
 Their goal with SEO might be to inform the public regarding how to hand in their income tax return correctly.